ericcornelissen/shescape/CONTRIBUTING.md

 file should follow the following guidelines:

 - `@overview`: Should describe the contents of the file.
 Must be written in the present tense with an active voice.
-The subject must be omitted for brevity.
+In the first sentence, the subject must be omitted for brevity.
 - `@license`: Must be `MPL-2.0` for all source code files.
 Must be `Unlicense` for all test files.